zhanglz95/WApy/README.md

 result = PolyClipping(S, C)
 ```

-The format of result should like this:
+The format of result should be like this:
 ```markdown
 #"x y x y ... x y" in clockwise
 ["261.867222 226.952486 429.000000 376.000000 262.690141 386.140845 215.627162 270.836548 224.000000 240.000000",